 Venison Slider-Kebabs.
 Build with Tater Tot and a Pickle for Prime Redneck Party Fare

-(With a video) Any time a person butchers a deer, a sizable portion of the meat is added to the “grinding” pile.
+(With a "Cooking with Colton" video) Any time a person butchers a deer, a sizable portion of the meat is added to the “grinding” pile.
 Some meat is ground right away and stored as 100% venison.
 Or, you might add a little pork content to boost the fat content since venison is an incredibly lean red meat.
 We tend to add anywhere from 25% to 50% depending on the final intended product.
 A 75/25 venison/pork ratio is usually good for making burgers and in many sausages.

 Our neighbor Jennifer Josselyn made this venison sliders/kebabs dish for a holiday party and it was a tasty hit.
 Besides being flavorful, it’s also easy to create.
 In fact, we worked with her son Colton to shoot a video of him making the same dish.
 There is really no wrong way to approach this when it comes to using favored seasonings, types of cheese, mushrooms (white, portabella, shitake, etc.) or dipping sauces.
 The one sacrosanct ingredient is the inestimable Tater Tot…due to the complexity of its flavor profile, texture, blended nuances and sheer redneckiness.